 During a Pap test, your doctor will use a device call a speculum to hold open your vagina.
 He or she will then use a long-handled tool to collect a small sample of cells from your cervix — the passage between your vagina and your uterus.
 The cells are examined with a microscope for abnormalities.

 In a Pap test, your doctor uses a vaginal speculum to hold your vaginal walls apart.
-Next, a sample of cells from your cervix is collected using a small cone-shaped brush — or a cotton swab &...
+Next, a sample of cells from your cervix is collected using a small cone-shaped brush and a tiny wooden spatula (1 ...

 Treatments and drugs